scala/docs.scala-lang/_overviews/scala3-migration/tutorial-macro-mixing.md

 next-page: tooling-syntax-rewriting
 ---

 This tutorial shows how to mix Scala 2.13 and Scala 3 macros in a single artifact.
+This means that consumers can use '-Ytasty-reader' from Scala 2.13 code that uses your macros.

 There are two main benefits of this:

 1. Making a new or existing scala 3 macro library available for Scala 2.13 users without having to provide a separate 2.13 version
-2. Allowing multi-project builds to be upgraded module by module, even where macro libraries are used.
+2. Allowing your macros to be usable in multi-project builds that are being upgraded module by module.

 ## Introduction